Professor: K. Younger

 NURS 324 — Health Pattern Recognition/Nutrition (3 credits)

-This course focuses on health assessment through the life span.
-Content areas include functional, physical, nutritional, wellness, health and risk assessment.
+This course focuses on holistic health assessment through the life span.
+Content areas include health history and physical, functional, nutritional, assessment to inform health planning for individuals and groups across healthcare settings.
 Selected developmental assessment with emphasis on the older adult is included.
-Health patterns of individuals and groups are identified and examined in relation to definitions of health, cultural perspectives, national normative data, and quality of life issues.
-The nurse-person process includes health teaching of individuals, groups, and/or communities.
-Concepts of health pattern profiling are introduced and examined in relationship to health care delivery systems.
-Clinical experiences are scheduled in campus lab and community agencies.
-Prerequisites: NURS 200 and 230; Corequisites: NURS 326 and 328; Offered Every Fall Semester.
+Health patterns of individuals and groups are examined in relation to developmental age, cultural perspectives, and quality of life issues.
+Normative data and individual and group trends are used to inform health planning.
+Standards of quality and safety relative to health assessment are emphasized.
+Clinical experiences are scheduled in campus and simulation learning labs.
+Corequisites: NURS 326 and 328; Offered Every Fall Semester.

 NURS 326 — Nursing Therapeutics (4 credits)

 This course focuses on the theoretical basis of the nurse-person process in understanding human health patterns and supporting changing health patterns.
 Opportunities for application of critical thinking, nursing process, communication, nursing therapeutics, as well as the development of beginning clinical reasoning and psychomotor skills are provided in campus and clinical laboratory experiences.
 Selected readings from nursing science are examined in relation to nursing therapeutics and quality of life issues.
 Models of health care delivery and nursing informatics are introduced.
 Pharmacology will be incorporated with an emphasis on pharmacological principles and the nursing process and professional behavior.
-Prerequisites: NURS 200 and 230; Corequisites: NURS 324 and 328; Offered Every Fall Semester.
+Prerequisites: NURS 230; Prerequisite or Corequisite: NURS 200; Corequisites: NURS 324 and 328; Offered Every Fall Semester.

 NURS 328 — Pathophysiology (3 credits)